mozilla/data-docs/src/cookbooks/clients_last_seen_bits.md

 to 28 bits is a practical concern related to storage costs and reprocessing concerns.

 Consider a client that is only active on a single day and then never shows up again.

-A client that becomes inactive will eventually fall outside the 28-day usage window and will thus not have a row in following days of `clients_last_seen`.
+A client that becomes inactive will eventually fall outside the 28-day usage window and will thus not have a row in following days of `clients_last_seen` and we no longer duplicate that client's data for those days.

-Tables following the `clients_last_seen` methodology have to be populated incrementally.
+Also, tables following the `clients_last_seen` methodology have to be populated incrementally.
 For each new day of data, we have to reference the previous day's rows in `clients_last_seen`, take the trailing 27 bits of each pattern and appending a 0 or 1 to represent whether the client was active in the new